acrawford24/SpringProgrammingProject/README.md

 * You can fork this program on Repl.it

 ### Executing Program
+* Once asked "Do you want to take a vacation?", enter "yes" or "no.
+* The program will then output a list of weather options and ask "Out of the choices above, what weather would you prefer for your vacation?".
+The user must input one of the weather options.
+* The program will then output a list of locations and ask "Out of the list above, which location would you prefer?".
+The user must input one of the location options.
+* The program will then output a list of hotels and ask "Out of the list above, which hotel would you prefer?".
+The user must input one of the hotel options.
+Then the price per night of the chosen hotel will be output.
+* The program will then output a list of activities and ask "Out of the list above, which activity would you prefer?".
+The user must inout one of the activity options.
+Then the price of the chosen activity will be output.
+* The program will then output a list of all the options the user chose including weather, location, hotel, and activity.
+* Lastly the user will be asked "Would you like to plan another vacation?", enter "yes" or "no".
+If no is input the program will end.
+If yes is input the program will run again, asking all the same questions.

 ## Help
 There should not be any bugs or issues in this program.
 If there is please use the contact info provided below.